 Landon had turned 19, on February 1, only three weeks prior to his death.
 Choi was 21.

 I think it's no coincidence that their unit's motto is "Honor and Courage."
 They were, both, honorable and courageous in life and in death.

 Landon is one of 468 3rd Infantry Division Soldiers who is represented by a tree at the division's sprawling Warriors Walk.
 He is one of 4,486 American service members who gave their life during operations in Iraq, according to the Washington Post's Faces of the Fallen project.
 He is one of 6,805 service members who have paid the ultimate sacrifice since the wars in Afghanistan and Iraq began, according to the project's most recent tally.

 After World War I, the day was expanded to honor those who have died in all American wars, according the Department of the Army's Center for Military History, and, in 1971, Memorial Day was declared a national holiday by an act of Congress.
-Some areas still refer to the day as "Decoration Day."
+People in some areas still refer to the day as "Decoration Day."

 The U.S. Army Military History Institute estimates that more than 1.1 million Soldiers have given their lives to protect our freedoms since the start of the Civil War in 1861.

-In a Memorial Day speech at Arlington National Cemetery on May 31, 1982, President Ronald Reagan asked Americans to answer, perhaps, the greatest challenges of all - to sacrifice, endure and prosper.
+In a May 31, 1982, Memorial Day speech at Arlington National Cemetery, late President Ronald Reagan asked us, as Americans, perhaps the greatest challenges of all- to sacrifice, endure and prosper.